ece106/tomatocan/README.md

 git commit -a -m "Useful Comment of Your Changes/Additions"
 ```

-Push comitted changes to your repository:
+Push committed changes to your repository:

 ```
 git push origin master